Slow violence: Manipulations of time

-Communities impacted by slow violence can resist this violence through counter-violent agendas.
-Resistance towards slow violence often occurs in the form of environmentalism.
-These movements when countering slow violence may refuse the distinction between environmental and social justice.
-For example, in Kenya, the Green Belt Movement mobilise the gradual violence of deforestation and soil erosion.
-The Movement was positioned at the crossroads between environmental and women's rights, because the environmental degradation being countered has common origins with the dispossession of economic resources during the colonial regime, especially towards women.
 Slow nonviolence has been suggested as a method of counter-violence by Piedalue who theorizes it, "as focused on long-term incremental change, which not only responds to violence but is also productive of alternative visions and modalities of nonviolent social relationships and interdependencies".
 Piedalue states that slow nonviolence is a method of undoing future and past violence.
 Slow nonviolence approaches include protests, engagement from media sources, and public events, but as Piedalue states it operates mostly "through the intimacies of everyday life" and spaces such as homes or schools.